serverpod/serverpod_docs/docs/06-concepts/11-authentication/02-basics.md

 In addition to the `StatusEndpoint` methods, Serverpod provides more comprehensive tools for managing user authentication and sign-out processes across multiple devices.

-For more detailed information on managing authentication keys, revoking specific tokens, and ensuring client notifications are handled correctly during the sign-out process, please refer to the [Managing Authentication Keys and Signing Out Users](providers/custom-providers#managing-authentication-keys-and-signing-out-users) section.
+For more detailed information on managing authentication keys, revoking specific tokens, and handling streaming connections during the sign-out process, please refer to the [Revoking authentication keys](providers/custom-providers#revoking-authentication-keys) section.